Gerberding Hall: History

+Twenty years later in 1969, a bomb was detonated inside the main entrance in the early hours of Sunday, June 29.
+The explosion created a hole 6 ft in diameter in the reinforced concrete and shattered windows in other campus buildings as far as 600 ft away.
+The only occupant at the time of the blast was a custodian in the basement, and he was not injured.
+It was one of four bombs that were set off that day in Seattle, all without injuries.

-In 1995, the Administration Building was renamed Gerberding Hall in honor of former university president William Gerberding.
-As of 2017, the building houses the office of the university's president.
+The Administration Building was renamed in 1995 in honor of retiring university president William Gerberding.
+As of 2017, Gerberding Hall houses the office of the university's president.

 Design

-Located abutting Red Square, and constructed entirely of cast stone, Gerberding Hall is built in the collegiate Gothic style with its characteristic elements including gargoyles, pointed arches, towers, and gabled roofs.
+Located on the south edge of Red Square and constructed entirely of cast stone, Gerberding Hall is built in the collegiate Gothic style with its characteristic elements including gargoyles, pointed arches, towers, and gabled roofs.
 Along its parapets are 25 sculptures by Dudley Pratt representing different academic disciplines; for example, a figure of the god Neptune on the building's east gable is intended to represent oceanography and fisheries science.

 The structure is dominated by a central, square tower.
 On the face of each of its sides is engraved the keys of Phi Beta Kappa.
 The tower itself, originally intended to serve as a belfry, did not fulfill that purpose until 2008.
 In that year, a set of eight bells – the Gordon Stuart Peek Foundation Memorial Bells – was installed which were designed to be operated by change ringing.
 A shield bearing the visage of Herbert Condon in relief and the words "Friend of Youth" sits over the exterior doorway to the tower.

 Other sculptures on the building's exterior include a Siberian Husky and a man wearing academic gowns holding an adding machine and a money bag.

 The interior consists of two, three-story wings set at different ground levels, hinged at the central tower.